 Student Leadership Programs brings a group of UWM students to the annual St. Norbert College Student Leadership Conference in De Pere, WI every year!
-The 2021 Conference will be held on Saturday, February 6, 2021.
-Transportation, breakfast, and lunch are provided for all attendees.
+Transportation, breakfast, and lunch and conference fees provided for all attendees.

 In All Factuality